 - A multiple-choice written examination

-- A hands-on practical examination in two sequential sections and be five hours in duration.
+- A hands-on practical examination in two sequential sections, six hours in duration.
 The first component will comprise a Scenario question demarcated from the practical component and designed to mimic the skills required to perform a build review and author a client report on the findings.
 The second component will be a practical test (now referred to as an Assault Course)

 To pass the exam, the candidate must pass all sections.
 The written element of the examination is delivered at Pearson Vue test centres; the practical element of the examination is delivered at a CREST examination centre.
 Candidates must hold a valid pass in the written element of this examination in order to book to sit the practical element.